slogsdon/react-next.js-snapshot-demo/README.md

 - `PORT` - port to access on `$HOST`.
 Defaults to `3000`
 - `DESTINATION` - destination directory for snapshot build files.
 Defaults to `./build`
 - `NPM_EXECPATH` - `npm` exe to use when starting the Next.js server.
 Defaults to `npm`.
 Yarn will set this to `yarn` when runninng the script with YARN
-- `NOM_SCRIPT` - script to use when starting the Next.js server.
+- `NPM_SCRIPT` - script to use when starting the Next.js server.
 Defaults to `start`